dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 In appearance, a selected check menu button is usually shown with a check mark to the left of the command name on the menu.

-For more information about creating menus, see `Adding Menus To The Application <menus.htm#81811>`_.
+For more information about creating menus, see :doc:`menus`.

 Collection gadgets
 ~~~~~~~~~~~~~~~~~~